adap/flower/doc/source/how-to-design-stateful-clients.rst

 ParametersRecord_, for storing model parameters or more generally data arrays.

-Let's see a couple of examples of how to save NumPy arrays first and then how to save parameters of a PyTorch and TensorFlow model.
+Let's see a couple of examples of how to save NumPy arrays first and then how to save parameters of PyTorch and TensorFlow models.

 .. note::